Reencuentro (Álvaro Torres album)

-Reencuentro (English: Reunion) is the 13th studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album witch released by EMI Latin on March 7, 1995 (see 1995 in music).
-It was produced by Álvaro Torres and Víctor Torres, recorded in 1994 in Entourage Studios, North Hollywood, CA.
+Reencuentro (English: Reunion) is the 13th album recorded by the Salvadoran singer-songwriter Álvaro Torres, released by EMI Latin on March 7, 1995.
+It was produced by Torres and Víctor Sanchez, recorded in 1994 in Entourage Studios, North Hollywood, Los Angeles.

-The opening track, "Reencuentro", which was sung featuring Puerto Rican-Colombian band Barrio Boyzz, was a success in Latin America and the United States, reaching the position 11 on the Billboard Hot Latin Tracks chart and number 3 in Latin Pop Airplay chart.
+The opening track, "Reencuentro", which was sung featuring the Puerto Rican-Colombian band Barrio Boyzz, was a success in Latin America and the United States, reaching the position 11 on the Billboard Hot Latin Tracks chart and number 3 in Latin Pop Airplay chart.